What’s new in CADSTAR 18.0

 The new CADSTAR Redlining tool helps companies maintain a competitive edge and promotes design quality, by helping engineers of any discipline communicate changes as quickly and accurately as possible.

 CADSTAR 18 challenges the view that PCB Desktop software has to be complicated.
-This philosophy helps maintain CADSTAR's position as the industry’s most-used desktop PCB software.
+This philosophy helps maintain CADSTAR's position as the industry’s most-used desktop PCB design software.

 For the full details of what's new in CADSTAR 18, please refer to What’s New documentation included with the software.